-This is because, the process mscorsvw.exe is a system process, so when you attempt to close it directly through Task Manager, you won’t be able to do that!
-You have to be a bit proficient in CMD.
+This is because, the process mscorsvw.exe is a system process, so when you attempt to close it directly using the Task Manager, you won’t be able to do that!
+You have to be a bit proficient with CMD.

-3. Restart your computer, now you will see that there will be no mscorsvw.exe process running in Task Manager!
+- Restart your computer; now you will see that there will be no mscorsvw.exe process running in Task Manager.

 Hope this helps!